lara-ehr/tweet-the-people-vizweb/README.md

 ## Approach

-Built using Flask, plotly, and a Bootstrap theme.
+Built using Flask, plotly, and a modified Bootstrap theme.